ivanjut/push-pybullet/README.md

 <img src="https://github.com/ivanjut/push-pybullet/blob/master/demos/initial_losses.png" width="300" height="300">

 ### Iteration 4: New constraint
 We incorporated the idea that the gripper could only push the block from an angle that is normal to one of it's faces.
-We also incorporated a second gripper to simulate the PR2 better.

 ## DATA COLLECTION